Get To Know Rowland Hall

 • Our curriculum offers a broad knowledge base in math, science, world languages, English, and history.
 It is enriched by electives in choral and instrumental music, theater, dance, visual media, debate, physical fitness, and competitive sports.

-• Experiential, hands on, and inventive courses and electives include extended field studies, class trips, robotics, and maker’s spaces.
+• Experiential, hands-on, and inventive courses and electives include extended field studies, class trips, robotics, and maker spaces.

-• Rowland Hall offers 15 Advanced Placement courses as well as a variety of Advanced Topics and Honors courses.
+• Rowland Hall offers 15 Advanced Placement courses and a variety of Advanced Topics and Honors courses.

-• The middle 50 percent college entrance test score range for students in the Class of 2015 were:
+• The middle 50% college-entrance test score ranges for students in the Class of 2015 were:

 570-690 SAT Critical Reading